mmontesinosanmartin/itoiz_article/README.md

 Then, replace the strings `"USERNAME"` and `"PASSWORD"` with your own credentials in the `R` code.

-> __Note to reviewers__: _We facilitate temporary usernames and passwords to speed up the revieweing process.
+> __Note to reviewers__: _We facilitate a temporary username and password to speed up the revieweing process.
 The credentials are already placed in the appropriate code chunks._

 With the following `R` code files, you can: